Pesticide application on green spaces, golf courses and for pest management

 Pesticides are sometimes used for the maintenance of green spaces and golf courses, as well as for pest management.
 Pesticides should be used as little as possible and products that are least harmful to human health and the environment should be preferred.
 This is why companies must be licensed and users certified to apply pesticides in these sectors.
 Compliance with specific rules is also mandatory.

 Permit and certificate requirements

-If your company applies pesticides for green space or golf course maintenance, it will need to hold a Sub-class C4 or D4 Application for ornamental horticulture permit.
+If your company applies pesticides for green space or golf course maintenance, it will need to hold a Sub-class C4 or D4 Application for maintaining green spaces permit.

-If you personally apply pesticides, you will need to hold a Sub-class CD4 Application for ornamental horticulture certificate or be supervised by an on-site holder of this type of certificate.
+If you personally apply pesticides, you will need to hold a Sub-class CD4 Application for maintaining green spaces certificate or be supervised by an on-site holder of this type of certificate.
 See the list of conditions (French) for details on lawn application of pesticides without holding a certificate.

-If your company applies pesticides for pest management, it will need to hold a Sub-class C5 or D5 permit Application for extermination permit.
+If your company applies pesticides for pest management, it will need to hold a Sub-class C5 or D5 permit Application for pest management permit.

-If you personally apply pesticides for this purpose, you will need to hold a Sub-class CD5 Application for extermination certificate or be supervised by an on-site holder of this type of certificate.
+If you personally apply pesticides for this purpose, you will need to hold a Sub-class CD5 Application for pest management or be supervised by an on-site holder of this type of certificate.

 If your company fumigates with the following types of gases in closed or confined spaces, it must hold an Application par fumigation (sub-class C6 or D6) permit:

 - Ethylene oxide